Adman/blog/README.md

 Writings, thoughts and stuff...

-Build using Jekyll with [Jekyll-now theme](https://github.com/barryclark/jekyll-now)
+Built using Jekyll with [Jekyll-now theme](https://github.com/barryclark/jekyll-now)